azadi/kamm/README.md

 Introduction
 ------------

 `Kamm` (*Punjabi* for *work*) is a to-do list manager written in Python with simplicity as the primary motivation.
-Adding, changing or deleting tasks in `Kamm` is not only fast but amazingly simple!
+Adding, changing or deleting tasks in `Kamm` is amazingly simple and fast!

 As `Kamm` is a no-frills to-do manager, note that there are no advance features; you can only add, change or delete tasks.
 Think of it as the offline version of *Google Tasks* (with respect to ease of use).